15 Affordable ways to maximise your kerb appeal

 The good news is that you can easily maximise your kerb appeal.
 The time and money you invest in kerb appeal will result in better listing pictures and more viewings.

-You’ll also find that potential buyers will form a stronger emotional connection with your home and are quicker to make an offer.
+You’ll also find that potential buyers will form a stronger emotional connection with your home.
+Also, they’ll be quicker to decide how much to offer for your house and submit a written offer.

 Why it matters